urilivshits/previous_tab_keyboard_shortcut/assets-chrome-store/store_description.md

 Previous Tab Keyboard Shortcut 🔄

-The extension Chrome should have built themselves... about a decade ago.
+Switch to your previously active tab with simple keyboard shortcuts.
+No more "where was I?" moments.

 WHAT DOES THIS DO?
-Ever wanted Ctrl+Tab to switch to your previously focused tab instead of Chrome's default behavior of cycling through tabs like some sort of browser roulette?
-Yeah, we all have.
-This extension finally gives you that sanity-saving functionality with simple keyboard shortcuts.
-No more "where the heck was I?" moments.
+Ever wanted Ctrl+Tab to switch to your previously focused tab instead of Chrome's default cycling behavior?
+This extension gives you that sanity-saving functionality.

-THE BACKSTORY:
-Once upon a time, extensions like AutoControl could override Chrome's default Ctrl+Tab to make it actually useful.
-Then Chrome Manifest V3 happened and Google decided we can't have nice things anymore.
-This extension is our workaround for the basic functionality Chrome still refuses to build.

 KEY FEATURES:
 🎯 Smart Tab Switching - Alt+W to jump to your previously focused tab